caumente/AUDIT/README.md

 ### 3. Run AUDIT backend

-Use the following commands to run the *Feature extraction* and *Metric extraction* scripts from your terminal:
+Use the following commands in your terminal to run the *Feature extraction* and *Metric extraction* scripts:

 ```bash
 python src/audit/feature_extraction.py